Rawrqs/Rawrqs.github.io/_posts/2015-03-01-machine-learning.md

 ##Predicting the testing data set from Coursera

-The secound part of assignment assumes predicting  set of 20 observations.
+The second part of assignment assumes predicting  set of 20 observations.
 The predictions from my first model are as follows:

 ```r